 Revealing the infrastructures that shape our sense of place

-She is one of the creators and participating photographers of Memory is a Verb: Exploring Time and Transience, a traveling exhibition examining loss, mortality, and legacy that continues to tour museums and galleries across the United States.
-Burke is also a founding member of Maverick Photographers, a Bay Area collective dedicated to expanding the conversation around contemporary photography.
+Burke is a co-creator of Memory is a Verb: Exploring Time and Transience, a traveling exhibition touring museums and galleries across the United States, and a founding member of Maverick Photographers, a Bay Area photography collective.

 Contact: annette@atelierlemay.com